hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @greggirwin When ports and timer will be implemented, one of the GEMS you have made in your career,  will be important for red

 [19:12:58](#ES_Fe6lbV6I-BSM9KjZPMJ9YnSHCGgl2p2T8s_VNEPc) <GiuseppeChillemi (GiuseppeChillemi)>:
-You know which one Ì†ΩÌ∏â
+You know which one üòâ

 [19:18:22](#-JmhQnWziCqHGfZSkix45TgAG2u786Z_AL7Rjx8ZlXQ) <greggirwin (Gregg Irwin)>:
 I'm not sure I do, but I like the suspense of not knowing. :^)